Deploying on Ubuntu with native services and executables

 - App, OpenVidu Server and KMS run in the same machine

 - App runs in its own machine.
 OpenVidu Server and KMS run in the same machine

 - App, OpenVidu Server and KMS all run in different machines

 The instructions above portray scenarios 1 and 2 in the image.
 In other words, we are supposing that OpenVidu Server and KMS will be hosted in the same machine.
-The only difference between options 1-2 and option 3 is that for steps 7A and 7B, another parameter is required when launching your openvidu-server:
+The only difference between options 1-2 and option 3 is that for step 8 another parameter is required when launching your openvidu-server: